raspberrypilearning/321-make-mentor-guide/en/step_6.md

 ### Introduction Step

 The Introduction step gives creators several inspirational examples of what they could create.
-They are encouraged to try the example projects and explore their code.
+They are encouraged to have fun trying the example projects and explore their code.

 Prompts are provided to get creators to pay attention to what is **similar** across the projects and what is **different**.
 Creators will use this knowledge as input into their designs.